twome/mane/docs/tasks.md

 - maybe use BrowserFS to keep track of asset files? https://github.com/jvilk/BrowserFS

 - long-term storage of patches in browser

+## extension

+contentScripts API to register patches at runtime (instead of modifying <head>)

+pageAction to only show up in address bar when active

 ## security/trust